chrisrossi/ampnerds-website/projects/emergency/index.rst

 It strangely already had two indicator lamps on the front panel, both being run off the 6.3V heater tap.
-Since I already had the holes, I left those there, but I did replace the matte plastic diffusors for some nice jewel diffusors.
+Since I already had the holes, I left those there, but I did replace the matte plastic diffusors with some nice jewel diffusors.
 The two input jacks went where the power and standby switches had been, without having to alter the holes.
 The volume and tone knobs required some widening of existing holes on the front panel.
 I drilled new holes in the back for a rear